lasconic/finary_uapi/README.md

 * More typing hints
 * CSV export.
 Use pandas ?
 * Use logging everywhere.
 Output only the last result for further processing with jq or others
+* Loans, Real estates are entirely TODO
-* Loans are entirely TODO
+* Timeseries, Insights, and Finary+ features are entirely TODO
 * Precious metal update
 * Interactive command line (it would make automation less fun, but manual use easier)